SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/LanguageGuide/ControlFlow.md

 regardless of which conditions are true.

+Because the syntax for the assignment starts outside the `if` expression, there's no need to repeat `weatherAdvice =` inside each branch.
+Instead,
-Because the syntax for the assignment starts outside the `if` expression, there's no need to repeat `weatherAdvice =` inside each branch --- instead, each branch of the `if` expression produces of the three possible values for `weatherAdvice`, and the assignment uses that value.
+each branch of the `if` expression produces one of the three possible values for `weatherAdvice`, and the assignment uses that value.

 All of the branches of an `if` expression